Gradient Descent as Implicit EM in Distance-Based Neural Models: The Geometric Substrate

 \subsection{Classical EM}

 Expectation-maximization is the classical algorithm for fitting mixture models with latent assignments.
-It proceeds in two alternating steps.
+It alternates between two steps.

-In the E-step, responsibilities are computed.
-Given current parameters, each data point is softly assigned to each component based on relative likelihood:
+In the E-step, responsibilities are computed: given current parameters, each data point is softly assigned to each component according to relative likelihood,

-These responsibilities sum to one and represent the posterior probability that component $j$ generated the observation.
+The responsibilities sum to one and represent the posterior probability that component $j$ generated the observation.
+(We present the uniform-mixing-weight case, matching the uniform prior of Section~\ref{sec:lse}; general EM weights each likelihood by a mixing proportion $\pi_j$ and updates the $\pi_j$ alongside the component parameters.)

-In the M-step, parameters are updated.
-Each component's parameters are adjusted to better fit the data points assigned to it, weighted by responsibility:
+In the M-step, parameters are updated: each component is adjusted to better fit the points assigned to it, weighted by responsibility,

 For Gaussian mixtures, this reduces to computing responsibility-weighted means and covariances.
-The key property is that every data point influences every component, but the influence is gated by how much responsibility that component holds for that point.
+The key property is that every data point influences every component, with the influence gated by how much responsibility that component holds for that point.

 Classical EM is discrete and alternating: compute all responsibilities, then update all parameters, then repeat.
 The E-step and M-step are separate procedures with distinct computational roles.
-This separation is algorithmic, not fundamental.
+This separation is algorithmic rather than fundamental: \citet{neal1998view} showed that both steps are coordinate ascent on a single free-energy objective, a view whose consequences for gradient-based training we develop in what follows.